 Whatever container or vessel you use, be sure to dedicate it to this kind of work and do not use it to cook any food after this project.

 Place the metal item into your container on a heat-resistant surface.
 Heat water in a kettle or teapot until it reaches a rolling boil.
 Then, carefully and slowly pour the boiling water over the hardware, submerging the item.

 Let the Hardware Soak

 Let the hardware sit in the tray filled with boiling water until the paint starts to bubble.
-Often, this will take about 5 minutes.
+Often, this will take about five minutes.
 If you notice that the paint isn't bubbling, drain the pan and then repeat the process with more boiling water to reheat the metal.

-If you opt to use a slow cooker or sauce pan, heat the water on high until it simmers, and let the hardware soak for 5 to 10 minutes.
+If you opt to use a slow cooker or sauce pan, heat the water on high until it simmers, and let the hardware soak for five to 10 minutes.
 Most painted items won't need to sit for longer unless there are a lot of layers of paint or there are crevices where the paint is more stubborn.

 Scrape Off the Paint

 Once you notice the paint starting to peel away, carefully scrape off the loosened paint while the hardware remains in the try or pie pan.
 Make sure to wear gloves and be careful not to burn yourself.